-This section outlines criteria for relying on an external IRB, including engagement, exempt research, and international research.
+This section of the Reliance Manual outlines criteria for relying on an external IRB, including engagement, exempt research, and international research.

 Criteria for Relying on External IRB

 UW-Madison has broad parameters for when it will cede IRB review to an external IRB.
 Exceptions include when:

 - UW-Madison is not engaged in human research, the project does not constitute human

 research, or the study is exempt

 - Fetal tissue research will be conducted at UW Madison/UWHC

 Please note that other factors may affect the decision to cede IRB review (e.g., the proposed reviewing IRB declines to serve or is not in good standing with federal agencies).